ppryanichek/100-days-of-code/log.md

 I saved the class to the database!✨

+### Day 66: December 21, Saturday

+Finished the course "Spring Fundamentals" on YouTube ,')

+Following the example, I made an application with a student database with a full analysis of what's going on.

+and another +1 day to the Challenge.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)